 The MST3K presentation of Mr. B Natural contains examples of:

-- Department of Redundancy Department: Used by name, probably in reference to the album that named the trope.
+- Department of Redundancy Department: Used by name, one of the show's many references to the comedy group (The Firesign Theater) that named the trope.

 - Gender Bender: What Joel and the Bots imply Mr. B Natural is.

 - In the official episode guide, Kevin Murphy (Tom Servo) describes this as "Mary Martin syndrome," rants that "a man should not have great legs and boobs," and that this is the kind of thing that "sends well-adjusted young gay men run screaming for the closet."